 Ear Gear helps you have a better hiking experience

 For hiking, we would recommend one of our corded models.
-The spandex sleeve will provide a layer of protection against sweat and moisture, and the clip will attach to your shirt and give you peace of mind knowing that if your hearing instrument were to fall off, it would dangle harmlessly from your shirt.
+The spandex sleeve will provide a layer of protection against sweat and moisture, and the clip will attach to your shirt and give you peace of mind knowing that if your hearing instrument were to fall off, it will only fall to your shoulder.

 If you'd like a recommendation about which Ear Gear model is right for you, just let us know, or start shopping now.